konboot/konboot/README.md

 ## 📈 Career Highlights

-- **DevOps at HSBC:** Specialized in **monitoring and observability**, handling vulnerabilities, and automating infrastructure management.
+- **DevOps at Current Company:** Specialized in **monitoring and observability**, handling vulnerabilities, and automating infrastructure management.
 - **Freelance Cybersecurity Enthusiast:** Exploring innovative solutions in **security automation** and governance.

 ---